-- Pursuant to the Norwegian rules in question, the needs-based test and the numerical limitation is applied in such a way that new applicants shall not be granted a new licence where the demand for taxi services in a district can be satisfied by the existing number of taxi operators.
+- Pursuant to the Norwegian rules in question, the needs-based test and the \ numerical limitation is applied in such a way that new applicants shall not be granted a new licence where the demand for taxi services in a district can be satisfied by the existing number of taxi operators.
 The Authority recalls in this context that the fact that a particular number of licences is considered on the basis of a specific assessment to be 'sufficient' for a particular territory cannot in any event of itself justify the obstacles to the freedom of establishment and the freedom to provide services brought about by that limitation.
 In the view of the Authority, it is moreover highly unlikely that in such a situation, the entry of new operators to the market will immediately result in overcapacity and in a situation where the needs of customers will no longer be satisfied in the same way.
 Rather, it can reasonably expected that there will be a margin within which new entrants to the taxi market can be admitted, despite the fact that the existing demand can be met by the existing number of operators.
 The argument that without a needs-based test and a numerical limitation there would be too many taxi operators which would in turn lead to taxi services of lower quality must be rejected, as the Norwegian Government has not presented any evidence to support this claim. - A less restrictive rule than a needs-based test is possible and feasible.
 A limitation on numbers would only seem justifiable very exceptionally on the basis of clear evidence that the admission of new entrants would put the functioning of the local taxi services market in danger.
-Rejecting an application for a new licence should only ever be possible if, under the specific circumstances in the respective district, there are indications that allowing new entrants into the market would seriously threaten to destabilise the local taxi services market and lead to a generalised market failure. - As has already been explained under Section 5.2.1 above, the criteria that are applied in Norway for the decision to award a new licence, i.e. to give priority to applicants that have been working the longest, and for a minimum at least two years within the licence district (seniority rule), are discriminatory.
-What is more, this seniority rule goes beyond what is necessary to achieve the pursued objectives.
-The rule is in itself very restrictive as it will, in most situations, make it practically impossible for new operators from outside a district to establish a new business in the district.
-During the package meeting in Oslo in October 2014, the Norwegian Government representatives expressed their view that this rule contributes to ensuring a steady recruitment to the professions of taxi driver and taxi operator, as it makes the professions more attractive, by giving an incentive for entering a business which may be perceived by some as not having the highest status.
-The Authority notes that there is no evidence to support the claim that recruitment to the taxi profession is improved by the seniority rule.
-Rather, it would seem that opening up the market for new entrants would allow for an increase of recruits to the profession.
-The seemingly uncircumscribed residual discretion on the part of the competent authority, in cases where experience and seniority of the applicants for a licence do not permit to identify the candidate to whom the licence should be awarded, also appears in conflict with the requirements of EEA law concerning the transparency and impartiality.
-The rules in question must be clear, precise and predictable as regards their effects and circumscribe the competent authority's discretion by reference to objective criteria.
+Rejecting an application for a new licence should only ever be possible if, under the specific circumstances in the respective district, there are indications that allowing new entrants into the market would seriously threaten to destabilise the local taxi services market and lead to a generalised market failure.

-&lt;sup>38 Case C-338/04, EU:C:2007:133, Placanica, para 51.
+&lt;sup>28 Case C-338/04, EU:C:2007:133, Placanica, para 51.